 Beverly Hills, 90210: Season Six

 Every so often a television series comes along that moves far beyond being a hit.
 It rockets into that rarified atmosphere of being cultural phenomena.
-A series like this winds up affecting the music, fashions and language of the audience.
+A series like this winds up affecting the music, fashions, and language of the audience.
 One of the most famous of this type of show is without a doubt ‘Beverly Hills 90210’.
-For many it may be difficult to believe that twenty eight years has passed since this series first appeared on our television sets.
+For many, it may be difficult to believe that twenty-eight years have passed since this series first appeared on our television sets.
 In that time this series has been imitated, parodied and as of a few months ago resurrected with a new cast of privileged ‘kids’ to engage in all that drama audiences love so much.
-The show lasted much longer than most night time soap operas, ten years.
+The show lasted much longer than most nighttime soap operas, ten years.
 What differentiated this series from so many is the audience grew up with these characters.
-A lot of the fans started watching this show when it was about a pair of fresh faced twins from Minnesota who moved with their parents to the lush and luxurious Beverly Hills.
+A lot of the fans started watching this show when it was about a pair of fresh-faced twins from Minnesota who moved with their parents to the lush and luxurious Beverly Hills.
 As the characters matured and moved through high school and then to college so did the core fan base.
 This did open things up considerably for the writers.
 Each season was able to build on the previous ones.
 The story themes became more mature and dealt with problems more specific to the current age group of the viewers and characters.
-Few shows are able to make so many transitions as this one did and still remain wildly popular.
-CBS Paramount has been releasing season sets of this show for awhile now.
+Few shows can make so many transitions as this one did and remain wildly popular.
+CBS Paramount has been releasing season sets of this show for a while now.
 They are up to the sixth season at this point.
 This release continues the saga of young people in the most famous ZIP code in the world.
-Jus like most soap operas it is possible to jump into this season but knowledge of what went on before is highly recommended to get the most of this set.
-In any case welcome back to the mid nineties
+Just like most soap operas, it is possible to jump into this season, but knowledge of what went on before is highly recommended to get the most of this set.
+In any case, welcome back to the mid-nineties

-The series had started off with mostly episodic story lines that followed a general plan for the season but stood fairly well on their own.
-By this sixth season the show was a full blown soap opera.
-While some may think that this is a negative just remember that there is a reason why soaps last for decades on television; they work as a form of entertainment.
+The series had started with mostly episodic storylines that followed a general plan for the season but stood fairly well on their own.
+By this sixth season, the show was a full-blown soap opera.
+While some may think that this is a negative remember that there is a reason why soaps last for decades on television; they work as a form of entertainment.
 They are addictive.
-It is amazingly easy to get pulled into the complex story lines and after that you have to know what happens next.
-Add to this people literally growing up along with the characters and you have a potent combination for the all important television ratings.
-The series never did break into the top ten and this season did exhibit a decline in ratings but there was a strong and loyal following and the networks responded to it.
+It is amazingly easy to get pulled into the complex storylines, and after that, you have to know what happens next.
+Add to this person growing up along with the characters and you have a potent combination for the all-important television ratings.
+The series never did break into the top ten and this season did exhibit a decline in ratings, but there was a strong and loyal following, and the networks responded to it.
 This season showed the ‘kids’ in their junior year of college.
 At least the producers didn’t stretch out high school for the whole ten years.
-The problems that the characters now faced were more adult in nature which also made the themes somewhat darker in nature.
+The problems that the characters now faced were more adult who also made the themes somewhat darker.

-The series matured slowly so most of these changes were gradual but in this season a lot is hitting the fan.
+The series matured slowly, so most of these changes were gradual, but in this season a lot is hitting the fan.
 It remained one of the better written and acted shows of its time.
 There is little wonder why the studio wanted to try to regain the popularity of the series with a new updated version.
 This set is much like the ones that came before with a plain vanilla presentation.
-The audio and video are solid abut unexceptional.
-You can watch the re-imagined series on TV but if you want to see how this kind of a show should be done get this.
+The audio and video are solidly abutted unexceptional.
+You can watch the re-imagined series on TV but if you want to see how this kind of show should be done get this.